rust-lang/rustc-dev-guide/src/tests/running.md

 ## Running tests manually

 Sometimes it's easier and faster to just run the test by hand.
-Most tests are just `rs` files, so you can do something like
+Most tests are just `rs` files, so you can do something like:

 ```bash
 rustc +stage1 src/test/ui/issue-1234.rs
 ```

 This is much faster, but doesn't always work.
-For example, some tests include directives that specify specific compiler flags, or which rely on other crates, and they may not run the same without those options.
+For example, some tests include directives that specify certain compiler flags, or which rely on other crates, and they may not run the same without those options.